Totoro10101/ME405-Master-Plotters/README.md

 the plotter.
 The basic layout of this design is a 2.5-D pen plotter that is laid out horizontally on a flat base.
 The base is is going to be a rectangular plywood piece with pulleys at each corner.
 There will be two gear motors driving the pen plotter placed at two adjacent corners (see sketch).
 The two motors will direct drive the two pulleys at the corners of the base, and the two other pulleys will control the tension of the belt.
-Instead of using string and bungey cord like the video, we will use a GT2 timing belt to increase the traction on the pulley because of the gearing present on the pulley wheels and the belts.
+Instead of using string like the video, we will use a GT2 timing belt to increase the traction on the pulley because of the gearing present on the pulley wheels and the belts.
 To actuate the pen and lift it off of the paper of moving between intermediate lines, we'll use a small solenoid that activates to lift the pen.
 Thep pen's resting position is on the table, so the solenoid will only activate in between drawings.